 You’ll love our Free 30 Day Challenge as a means of building running strength, stability and technique…

-2: Embrace Cross-Training and Circuits
+2: Embrace Strength Training & Circuits

 Following on from the point above – it’s important that once you get into your marathon training block, and your mileage starts increasing in earnest, you maintain at least a maintenance level of strength and core conditioning.
 The motion of running is obviously very repetitive and cyclical in nature.
 Even a small biomechanical flaw can create imbalances in the body of a runner once mileage is increased significantly.

 A great way to break the cycle of imbalances built up by running is to maintain a combined weekly core, strength and flexibility workout in your schedule.
-If you make this a high intensity circuit session in it’s own right, you can easily justify dropping a short midweek run for this important type of workout.
+If you make this a high intensity circuit session in it’s own right, you can easily left dropping a short midweek run for this important type of workout.

 Usually I’d rather see a runner complete five runs and one of these high-tempo cross-training sessions in a week, rather than six runs and no conditioning work!